3liz/lizmap-documentation/source/publish/configuration/spatial_search.rst

 3. Clear all HTTP requests, not required, but it will be easier.
 4. When pressing :kbd:`Enter` in the search box after you have written some text, there should be an HTTP request targeting ``index.php/lizmap/searchFts/get?`` which get fired.
-5. Right-click to resend and edit the HTTP request by adding ``&debug=true`` at the end.
+5. Right-click to open it in a new tab and edit the HTTP request by adding ``&debug=true`` at the end.
 6. You can see the SQL query generated in your :menuselection:`Server administration panel --> Logs --> Admin log`.

 In case of error, think to check your logs.